nipunikapushpamali/Inventory-Management-System/README.md

 # Inventory-Management-System
-A fully functional Inventory Management System built using Java Swing and MySQL, demonstrating CRUD operations, user authentication, input validation, and a responsive GUI all structured using the MVC design pattern.
+A fully functional Inventory Management System built using Java Swing and MySQL, demonstrating CRUD operations, user authentication, input validation, and a responsive GUI.

 Features
  1.User Authentication: Register and login system for secure access